Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This sweet cookie would be ideal for a cookie exchange along with our gingerbread cookies and snowball cookies.

-Mint works perfectly with chocolate so if you want to carry on the mint theme, then try making homemade Mint Chocolate Fudge.
-Or if you want to have a few cookies available for the holidays, you could make Christmas Pinwheel Cookies too.
+Mint works perfectly with chocolate so if you want to carry on the mint theme, then try making homemade mint chocolate fudge.

 If you want to enjoy them yourself, add a warm cup of whipped hot chocolate to wash them down.